Learning Novel Objects Continually Through Curiosity: Introduction

 \section{Introduction}

 Learning in children is driven by curiosity: children actively ask teachers questions about the concepts that they are unfamiliar with \cite{piaget77,richards03}.
 This learning process is extremely efficient, the child only asks about the information he/she is missing and the teacher does not have to answer unnecessary questions \cite{michelle07}.
-Further, children (and all humans) continually learn new concepts over their lifetime without the need to relearn most previous concepts.
+Using curiosity, children (and all humans) continue to expand their knowledge over time by learning new concepts without the need to relearn most previous concepts.

 With robots increasingly becoming an integral part of the society for a variety of different roles, such as household robots \cite{Matari17}, they should also learn by asking questions from humans.
 Since, it is difficult for human teachers to answer enormous numbers of questions, robots must learn in a curiosity driven manner, i.e. they should prioritize and only ask about the concepts they are most uncertain about by asking simple questions from humans.
 Further, since robots have limited on-board memory it is impossible for them to store raw data belonging to all of the previously learned concepts.
-Hence, robots must learn in a continual manner, without the need to relearn previously learned concepts.
-The ultimate goal of this paper is to develop a method allowing a robot to learn unknown classes of objects in a continual manner.
+Hence, robots must use curiosity to learn continually over time, without the need to relearn previously learned concepts.
+In this paper, we consider a method that could possibly be used to allow robots to explore and learn novel, previously unseen objects.

 Deep learning has achieved remarkable success in object recognition~\cite{He_2016_CVPR}.
 Yet, a deep neural network requires a large corpus of high-quality labeled data in a single batch \cite{french19}, which makes it impractical for real-world robotics applications.
 In recent years, attempts have been made to develop active learning techniques to reduce the cost of labelling \cite{Beluch_2018_CVPR,Gal17,Siddiqui_2020_CVPR,Yoo_2019_CVPR,Shen_2019_ICCV}.
 All of these techniques use uncertainty sampling to request labels for the most uncertain objects.
 Most of these techniques, however, train a base neural network model with a specific loss to measure the uncertainty of samples using the training set.
 When learning from new unlabeled data, the model first determines which samples should be labelled and then retrains the network on a combination of previously learned and newly labeled data.
 Hence, these techniques cannot learn in a continual manner without requiring any old data and will suffer from \textit{catastrophic forgetting}: a phenomenon in which the model forgets the previously learned classes when learning new classes and the overall classification accuracy decreases drastically.